bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 * Make sure the battery is centered.
 If it has slipped too far to either side, the Crazyflie might have a hard time compensating for it.
-* Check that the propellers are spinning freely.
-Blow lightly on them, one by one, and verify that they turn.
-A common problem is that hair is jammed between the propeller and motor.
-If this is the problem. just pull the propeller off from the motor, remove the hair and reinstall the propeller.
 * Check that the propellers are balanced, {% id_link balancing-propellers %}
 {% endsi_step %}